Some info on FirewallD to read:

 If you missed that and want to open the firewall manually for Network printing support use the firewalld-application:

-switch to permanent configuration and enable ipp and ipp-client Services.
+switch to permanent configuration and enable ipp and ipp-client and mdns Services.

 This will be permanent over reboots.